syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% highlight c# %}

-//Creates a new instance of PowerPoint presentation
+//Creates a new instance of PowerPoint Presentation

 IPresentation presentation = Presentation.Create();